CB

 How to use the screen time cost calculator

 Estimate the monthly opportunity cost of daily screen time using your chosen hourly value.
-This page is designed for quick checks, but it also helps with comparison work.
-Change your numbers, review the result, and test different scenarios until the output matches the decision you need to make.
+Use this page for a fast estimate, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.

-For SEO and usability, this tool also sits inside the CalcBeacon everyday maths and time cluster.
-That makes it easier to discover from category pages, related tools, and supporting guides instead of relying on one single page to do all the work.
+This tool also sits inside the CalcBeacon everyday maths and time cluster.
+That makes it easier to find from category pages, related tools, and supporting guides when you want to compare options.

 Common mistakesCheck that your numbers use the same units, avoid leaving key fields blank, and test a second scenario so you can see how sensitive the final result is.